jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

   (b) the authorisation referred to in subsection (1) is terminated.
 (5) This section does not apply to—
-  (a) a dog control officer or dog ranger acting under a power of entry conferred by the Dog Control Act 1996; or (b) an enforcement officer acting under a power conferred by the Natural and Built Environment Act 2023; or (c) an inspector or authorised person acting under a power conferred by the Biosecurity Act 1993.
+  (a) a dog control officer or dog ranger acting under a power of entry conferred by the Dog Control Act 1996; or (b) an enforcement officer acting under a power conferred by the Resource Management Act 1991; or (c) an inspector or authorised person acting under a power conferred by the Biosecurity Act 1993.

 **Recovery for damage**